 Attendance at sport is compulsory.
-Sport is a part of all NESA requirements in Years 7-10 and optional in Years 11-12.
+Sport is a part of all NESA requirements in Years 7-10.
 Families must avoid making medical appointments during school hours.
 If parents require their child to leave school early then your child must:

 - 1. Bring a note with an explanation and present it to the Deputy Principal before school. - 2.
 The absence and reason will be recorded in the school attendance system. - 3.
 Any student who does not attend sport without permission will have a truancy placed on their school record and they will be given a sports detention or after school detention.